-‘Vanderpump Rules’ Lala Kent’s Boyfriend Declares His Love, But Is He Married?
+‘Vanderpump Rules’: Lala Kent’s Boyfriend Declares His Love, But Is He Married?

 At the end of last year, around the time that both Stassi Schroeder and Kristen Doute mentioned a man named Randall on Twitter, a report by All About the Real Housewives suggested that Randall Emmett may be Lala Kent’s “sugar daddy.”
 According to the report, there have been numerous clues in regard to the alleged relationship, including a series of photos online.

-As the outlet revealed, Lala Kent recently landed a role in the new Nicholas Cage movie, and ironically, Emmett is believed to be involved with the film in some way.
+As the outlet revealed, Lala Kent recently landed a role in the new Nicolas Cage movie, and ironically, Emmett is believed to be involved with the film in some way.
 In addition, Kent was rumored to have gotten the part in the film by sleeping with a producer.

-Although the details surrounding Randall Emmett’s personal life are few and far between, All About the Real Housewives revealed that he is a 45-year-old married movie producer, who has a daughter with wife Ambyr Childers.
+Although the details surrounding Randall Emmett’s personal life are few and far between, All About the Real Housewives revealed that he is a 45-year-old married movie producer who has a daughter with wife Ambyr Childers.

 Since last year, there hasn’t been much, if any, “proof” of Lala Kent’s alleged relationship with Emmett shared online, but there has been a couple of clues.
 After Lala Kent was seen in a photo with Emmett at a Los Angeles restaurant, he was reportedly seen wearing a bracelet in a photo identical to one worn by Kent’s boyfriend in a now-deleted post.

-In other Lala Kent news, Scheana Shay and Ariana Madix discussed the possibility of Lala Kent attending the upcoming Vanderpump Rules Reunion taping on The Tomorrow Show.
+In other Lala Kent news, Scheana Shay and Ariana Madix discussed the possibility of Lala Kent attending the upcoming Vanderpump Rules reunion taping on The Tomorrow Show.

 “I think she should be there,” Shay explained, according to a report by Too Fab on February 3.
 “I think she was a good addition to our show.
 She brought that Brandi Glanville aspect to it.
-It was just a spice that was brought to our show and I think it should stay..”
+It was just a spice that was brought to our show and I think it should stay.”

 “On the reunion, they’re all gonna be asking me s**t about her, coming at me, asking me questions and I can’t answer for her,” added Madix.